auth0/docs/android-tutorial.md

 Congratulations!

-> If you want to consume a __Windows Azure Mobile Services__ (WAMS) backend, you should create a Windows Azure Mobile application on Auth0 (New App button).
-When you do that, Auth0 will sign the JsonWebToken with the `masterkey` and you will be able to call their services.
-Notice, that you can delete the Android app on Auth0 and use the WAMS instead nd change the `client_id` paramter.
+> If you want to connect with a __Windows Azure Mobile Services__ (WAMS) backend, you should create a Windows Azure Mobile application on Auth0 (New App button).
+When you do that, Auth0 will sign the JsonWebToken with WAMS' `masterkey`, and you will be able to call their endpoints.
+Notice, that you can delete the Android app on Auth0 and use the WAMS instead and change the `client_id` parameter.

 Are you an Android ninja?